 Summer Tryout period for ALL AGES: July 31-August 8th

-Fall Tryout period ALL AGES: Start date November 1 and any time after.
+Fall Tryout period ALL AGES: November 6/7th Tryouts.

 Our club will participate in the Summer Tryout Period and depending on need may participate in the Fall Tryout period.
 Each age level may be treated differently.